Purpzie/start_perks/README.md

 A small-ish mod for [Noita].
 Choose any perks you want in mod settings, and they'll appear in new games.

 Modded perks are supported, just make sure to load this mod *after* any perk-changing mods.
+You may need to be ingame in order for them to show up.

 [steam workshop]: https://steamcommunity.com/workshop/filedetails/?id=2455667830
 [modworkshop]: https://modworkshop.net/mod/31800